UPDATED: AUGUST 10, 2023 | 2 MIN READ

 Estimate the cost to rebuild your home from the ground up

 When disaster strikes, a standard homeowners insurance policy covers you.
 To protect your home from natural disasters, you want to ensure the dwelling coverage limit is high enough to cover rebuilding your home from the ground up.
-This is extremely important when trying to determine how much home insurance is enough.
+This is extremely important when determining how much home insurance is enough.

-When considering dwelling coverage, it should be equal to the rebuild or replacement cost, NOT the current market value.
+When considering dwelling coverage, it should equal the rebuild or replacement cost, NOT the current market value.

 A home insurance calculator helps you estimate the costs of replacing your home.
 You get a quick and accurate estimate by adding a few details of your home, such as square footage, address, and the year it was built.